Getting Started with Kavi Software

 M

-- mail delivery agent (MUA)
+mail delivery agent (MDA)

 A generic term for email delivery applications that manage mail delivery between mail transfer agents (MTAs) such as qmail and mail user agents (MUAs) such as Emacs or Microsoft Outlook.
 MDAs generally operate behind a firewall, so if an email delivery has failed and Kavi has been able to confirm delivery to the MTA, the failure point can only be identified by admins responsible for the network protected by this firewall.